kemayo/sublime-text-git/Readme.md

+# Fixed git-flow problem on Windows
+fixed at Dec 11, 2015

 # Sublime Text 3 plugin: git (Fork)

 This fork of [Git](https://github.com/kemayo/sublime-git) for Sublime Text supports the usual features and adds the following: